 The Eager medals are awarded for taking 10 zones within a time limit.
 For 20 minutes or less, the time taken and route are listed in Warded - select Beaver history.
 There’s a box allowing you to select the region you’re interested in (Scotland is near the bottom of the dropdown list).

 - Should I change any of the settings in the app?

 The settings appear under different headings, depending on whether you have Android or iOS.

 Two important settings are:

 - Always enable GPS on startup - If this is set to ON, your turfman will appear on the map as soon as you start up the app.
 So anyone looking at the map can see you.
 You might prefer not to be visible (e.g. if you turn the app on at home) - if so, change it to OFF.
 This is especially important for kids turfing.
 With this setting OFF, the small turfman at bottom left of the screen is white when you start up the app; touch the man to turn on the GPS, and the man then turns yellow.

 - Enable Background Turfing – If this is set to ON, the app continues to run in the background, even when your phone has gone dormant.
 With Android, ON is the default; with iOS, OFF is the default.
 With Enable Background Turfing on, your turfman stays visible on the map all the time, and you can turf without taking your phone out of your pocket.
 When turfers can see one another, it's more fun - they can avoid unnecessary blocking, and can approach one another to carry out Assists, so it’s quite sociable.
-In Sweden, it is considered bad form to turf without your turfman being visible all the time, because no-one else can see where you are.
+It is considered bad form to turf without your turfman being visible all the time, because no-one else can see where you are.
 As encouragement, you get a 5-second reduction in your takeover time for leaving the GPS on.
-(Some mobile phones turn off GPS when the screen is turned off – if you want to avoid this, you need to change the phone settings, as well as the setting in the Turf app.)

 Click the image for a larger version.